vierbergenlars/plugin-updates-gradle-plugin/README.md

 ### As initscript plugin

-This plugin can be installed as an initscript plugin.
+If you want to check for plugin updates across all your projects, you can install this plugin as an initscript plugin.

-All projects will be automatically enrolled in update checking.
+Plugins in all projects will automatically be checked for updates.

-#### Linux

-Open the file `~/.gradle/init.gradle`, or create it if it does not exist.
-Add this block at the start of the file:
+To use this plugin for all projects, you can add the following snippet in a file in your global gradle `init.d` folder.
 ```gradle
 initscript {
     repositories {